ztenenbaum/headline-risk-model/README.md

 ---

 Ongoing work includes transitioning from rule-based NLP to deep learning models (e.g., FinBERT) to better capture context and improve sentiment accuracy.

+In the process of putting this on vercel for use.